-Where feral goats are likely to be a persistent problem (especially distant from the PMA) changes to fence design to reduce goat passage will be utilised necessary (eg. box stays and an electric hot wire).
+Where feral goats are likely to be a persistent problem (especially distant from the PMA) changes to fence design to reduce goat passage will be utilised (e.g. box stays and an electric hot wire).

-3.10.4.64.5.4.6 Small mammal pest and pukeko management
+4.5.4.6 Small mammal pest and pukeko management